opensensorhub/osh-docs/src/web/sensorweb-api/intro.md

 # SensorWeb API

-The SensorWeb API allows access to all resources available on an OSH hub, including access to full history, real-time datastreams and tasking.
+The SensorWeb API allows access to all resources available on an OSH hub, including access to historical data, real-time data feeds and tasking.

 In addition to the **traditional REST operations**, this API also exposes **Websocket** and **MQTT** endpoints to retrieve **real-time events** corresponding to **resource additions, modifications and deletions**, as well as **push real-time observations** into the system.